-In this three-part series we will exam the transformation from COVID lockdowns to climate lockdowns.
+In this on-going series we will exam the transformation from COVID lockdowns to climate lockdowns.
 Part I we established a timeline of the dark side of the environmental movement.
 In Part II we looked into the specifics of what a climate lockdown really means and what impact current lockdown measures have had on the environment.
 Now we will see how it fits into the bigger picture of sustainable development as described by international organizations such as the United Nations and what can be done to derail this agenda.

 The time has come to step back and look at the bigger agenda of what’s behind climate lockdowns.
 The groundwork for Mazzucato’s proposals have already been laid and seeded into the public consciousness.
 This agenda goes by many names and has many faces but at it’s core it is a deception which promotes sustainable development to combat climate change through organizations like the United Nations.

 The deception rests on the successful deployment of the Hegelian Dialectic, also known as problem, reaction, solution.
 In this case governments and institutions have deemed climate change to be the most pressing issue facing civilization (create the initial problem), the public then demands protection and aid in combating this problem (manage the public reaction), and lastly come to the rescue with sustainability goals (sell the pre-planned solution) which can be brought in without any resistance.